grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 ![Value mappings applied to a gauge visualization](screenshot-value-mappings-v10.4.png)

-Value mappings bypass unit formatting, like color or number of decimal places displayed, set in the **Standard options** section of panel editor.
+Value mappings bypass unit formatting set in the **Standard options** section of panel editor, like color or number of decimal places displayed.
 When value mappings are present in a panel, Grafana displays a summary of them in the **Value mappings** section of the editor panel.

 ## Types of value mappings